mttcrn/polimi-CSE-notes/Human & Physical aspects of Security.md

 **[NXP’s TJA115x](https://www.nxp.com/products/interfaces/can-transceivers/secure-can-transceivers:SECURE-CAN)** series is a family of **secure CAN transceivers** designed to enhance security in automotive networks.
 These transceivers integrate security mechanisms directly into the CAN interface, providing an additional layer of protection against CAN-based attacks.
 #### Application and Diagnostic Protocols
-**OBD-II** (On-Board Diagnostics II) is a standardized diagnostic system widely used in modern vehicles to monitor and report the status of various vehicle subsystems.
+**OBD-II** (On-Board Diagnostics II) is a standardized port primary used for diagnostic in modern vehicles: it monitor and report the status of various vehicle subsystems.
 It is a critical part of the application layer in automotive networks.
 It is mandatory in many countries.

-**Unified Diagnostic Services** (UDS) extends diagnostic protocols.
+**Unified Diagnostic Services** (UDS) is a standardize protocol used for vehicle diagnostics and communication over the OBD-II interface (or other vehicle networks).
 It is a request-response protocol: the diagnostic tool sends a request to an ECU (authenticating if necessary), and the ECU replies with diagnostic information or executes operation like resets, updates, or self-tests.

 ![](./assets/UDS-ids.png)
 UDS is nowadays present in all autonomous vehicle.